 Russell thought that most people don’t like to think, as another of his quotes reveals: “Most people would rather die than think; in fact, they do so.”
 When he says that people “fear thought,” he is giving a reason why many people don’t like to think.
 Of course persons reject thinking because of laziness or inability or other reasons too, but fear is a major inhibitor of thought.
 But why?

 People reject thinking not just because it is hard, but because they worry it will undermine their long-held, comfortable beliefs.
 Having taught university philosophy for many years I have seen this first hand.
 Students often dread thinking about controversial topics like politics, ethics, and religion.
 But probe even deeper.
 If you start thinking, you may reject not only god and country but love, friendship, freedom and more.
-You may discover that what is called love is reducible to chemical attraction; that friendship is mutual reciprocity; that morality is what those in power decree; that messengers of the gods are often psychologically deranged; that freedom is an illusion.
-You may even find that life is absurd.
+You may discover that what is called love is reducible to chemical attraction; that friendship is mutual reciprocity; that morality is what those in power decree; that messengers of the gods are often psychologically deranged; that freedom is an illusion; and that life is absurd.
 Thought breeds the fear that we will lose our equilibrium, that we will be forced to see the world anew.
 We fear thinking because what we and others think matters to us.

 Even the most abstract thinking affects the world.
-Non-euclidean geometry or symbolic logic are about as abstract as thinking gets—yet you can’t understand Einsteinian gravity without the one or run computers without the other.
+Non-euclidean geometry or symbolic logic are about as abstract as thinking gets—yet you can’t understand Einsteinian gravity without the one, or run computers without the other.
 Thinking matters to us, to others, and to our world.
 That’s one reason why we fear it so much—it shakes our foundations.

 “This institution will be based on the illimitable freedom of the human mind.
 For here we are not afraid to follow truth wherever it may lead, nor to tolerate any error so long as reason is left free to combat it.” ~ Thomas Jefferson